MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch2.md

 ![Assets folder with video](images/spatial-audio/assets-folder-with-video.png)

-We recommend adjusting the quality settings on the video clip to ensure smooth playback on HoloLens2.
+We recommend adjusting the quality settings on the video clip to ensure smooth playback on HoloLens 2.
 Click on the video file in the **Project** pane.
 Then in the **Inspector** pane for the video file, override the settings for Windows Store Apps, and:
 * Enable **Transcode**
 * Set **Codec** to H264
 * Set **Bitrate Mode** to Low